 - Monitors.
 One monitor (two during Question Period) sits at a desk in the centre of the Chamber and identifies speakers and interjections on a dubbing channel while the debates are recorded electronically.

-- Sergeant-at-Arms.
+- Usher of the Black Rod.
 The senior officer of the Senate responsible for security and the maintenance of the Parliament Buildings.
+Please see the Usher of the Black Rod page for more information.

 - Bar (of the House).
 A brass barrier inside the south entrance of the Chamber marking off the area where non-Senators may be admitted.
 It is here that witnesses must appear when formally summoned.